mpetroff/pannellum/doc/json-config-parameters.md

 for the hot spot's `click` event.
 The event object and the contents of `clickHandlerArgs` are passed to the function as arguments.

+#### `draggable`

+If specified, the hotspot can moved using the mouse or by touch.

+#### `dragHandlerFunc` (function)

+If `dragHandlerFunc` is specified, this function is added as an event handler when dragging of the hotspot starts and ends.
+The event object are passed to the function as arguments.

 #### `scale` (boolean)

 When `true`, the hot spot is scaled to match changes in the field of view,